 Without a doubt, people's product preferences are influenced by media.
 People also have no qualms about using media to share stories about their personal experience with brands.

-The point I'm trying to drive home here is that no marketer of sound mind would miss the chance to mobilize their consumers in an effort to drive business impact and inspire those customers to tell stories in a natural way, spreading authentic brand truths.
+The point I'm trying to drive home here is that no marketer of sound mind would miss the chance to mobilize their target audience in an effort to drive business impact and influence those customers to tell stories in a natural way, spreading authentic brand truths.

 Unlike advertising, UGC campaigns are about sincerity and authenticity, and the business benefits of such an approach are clear:

 - Brand trust and awareness (consumers give you credit if you have an interest in their opinions)

 - Broad exposure (the social proof phenomenon works here)

 - Better virality (consumers are prone to sharing their thoughts and emotions with peers)

 - Better SEO (25% of search results are links to UGC)

 - Better conversion (in the case of Instagram, for example)

 With all that in mind, chances are you already consider UGC part of your marketing campaign.
 But do you consider all of its elements when attempting to influence consumers?